praekeltfoundation/contentrepo/README.md

 ### Postgres

+Local tests run using in-memory sqlite, so postgres isn't required.

 For Linux and WSL2 (Windows Subsystem for Linux) Creating a docker container that doesnt require a password and matches the setup of the database in settings `docker run --name cr_postgres -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust -e POSTGRES_USER=postgres -e POSTGRES_DB=contentrepo -d postgres:latest`